pranavvyawahare25/Image-Classification-using-TensorFlow-and-CIFAR-10/README.md

 The model is trained for 10 epochs on the CIFAR-10 training set.
 You can experiment with different architectures, hyperparameters, and datasets to further improve its performance.

 ## Results
-After training, the model achieved a test accuracy of [INSERT YOUR ACCURACY HERE] on the CIFAR-10 test set.
+After training, the model achieved a test accuracy of 0.6995999813079834 on the CIFAR-10 test set.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or create a pull request.